alexxarisis/MultithreadingIO/README.md

 All the changes are recorded in the `Edited Files` directory.

+*The means of running this have been lost in time, but the results still remain.*

 ## Results

 Test results for 1.000.000 IO operations, at different thread values.